-Starwood Preferred Guest® Credit Card from American Express (American Express is a CardRatings.com advertiser) was just awarded a 2016 CardRating's Editor's Choice award for being one of the best travel credit cards on the market.
+Starwood Preferred Guest® Credit Card from American Express (American Express is a CardRatings.com advertiser) was just awarded a 2017 CardRating's Editor's Choice award for Best Hotel Rewards credit card.

 As a frequent traveler, it’s nice to have a reliable home away from home.
 Pinpointing a hotel chain or airline that you love is a great way to find comfortable consistency, and helps eliminate hidden surprises that make travel unnecessarily stressful.

 If your hotels of choice include properties like Four Points by Sheraton and the W, then consider getting rewarded for your loyalty with the Starwood Preferred Guest® Credit Card from American Express.
 Even more, you'll be rewarded to the tune of 25,000 Starpoints if you spend $3,000 on your card within the first three months of account opening.
 And, through April 5, 2017, you can earn 10,000 more bonus points by spending an additional $2,000 within six months.

 The Starwood Preferred Guest® Program is divided into three tiers: Preferred Guest, Gold Preferred and Platinum Preferred.
 Preferred members get 2 points for every dollar spent at participating Starwood hotels, while Gold and Platinum members earn 3 points.
 That’s on top of the 2 points for every dollar American Express® automatically gives cardmembers for eligible purchases.Starwood Preferred Guest® Credit Card from American Express offers more value than other hotel cards, making it easy for business travelers to amass rewards and free nights.
 Starwood Preferred Guest® Credit Card’s best features: